kisjelica/blockchain-price-updater/README.md

 1) To get the price history for a currency, use the endpoint /price-history.
 Request body needs to contain argument "symbol" (BTC or ETH) and two timestamps, "from" and "to".
 2) To get the current price for a currency, use the endpoint /current-price.
 Request body needs to contain argument "symbol" (BTC or ETH).

-A **postman collection** is included in the repository so you can use that for testing.
+A **Postman collection** is included in the repository so you can use that for testing.

 Smart contract is deployed at **0xc518e70ac25519d15eAd25720CfB8ADBAa24C8Ec**.